Autism And Psychosis: Make Connections And Find Mental Health Support

 Online therapy for autistic people

-For Autistic people also managing psychosis, experiences like sensory overload, changes in routine, or getting ready to leave the house can create challenges in keeping to a regular therapy schedule.
+For ASD patients or autistic people who are also managing psychosis, experiences like sensory overload, changes in routine, or getting ready to leave the house can create challenges in keeping to a regular therapy schedule.
 Online therapy can remove some of the barriers associated with in-person therapy, like transportation and sensory discomfort, potentially making it easier to consistently attend appointments.
 This consistency can lead to better rapport with your therapist and more progress toward your goals.
-However, if you’re currently experiencing acute psychotic symptoms, you may need to seek support in person.
+However, if you’re currently experiencing acute psychotic symptoms or negative symptoms, you may need to seek support in person.

 A middle aged man in a green shirt sits on the couch in his home and leans forward while clasping his hands together as he gazes off with a sad expresison.